 Then, we go into detail about the brief history of the company, how the INSCX works, and how they collaborate with suppliers, partners, and member traders.

 Read on to find out more about the offerings and membership types of INSCX.

-The Integrated Nano-Science & Commodity Exchange (INSCX) is a self-regulated commodity exchange devoted to trading a wide range of nanomaterials and nano-enabled commodities as well as some other commodities.
+The Integrated Nano-Science & Commodity Exchange (INSCX) is a self-regulated commodity exchange devoted to trading a wide range of nanomaterials and nano-enabled commodities.

 The opening of INSCX was a significant event in the evolution of commodities markets.

 Nanomaterials are the crucial building blocks of many important technologies in diverse areas such as drug delivery, regenerative medicine, diagnostics, electronics, cosmetics, textiles, information technology and environmental protection.